marinavannucci/snbvbs/README.md

 - [x] [GSL](https://www.gnu.org/software/gsl/)
 - [x] [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)

 Configuring those can be a pain but don't worry.
 I will walk you through the process in detail.
 For the following tutorial, I will use **Ubuntu** as an example.
 For the other Linux based system such as macOS or Red Hat, the process should be similar.
 But the process for setting up the environment in Windows is more confusing and you might need to install [Microsoft Visual Studio](https://visualstudio.microsoft.com/) and its package manager [vcpkg](https://github.com/Microsoft/vcpkg).
 However, I am currently working on an R package that can hopefully solve the compatibility issues with the Windows.
-Please visit again and check our R package later.
+Please visit us again and check our R package in the future.

 **Install Python**